Do I need a doctor's referral to come to physiotherapy?In the main, no referral is required

 |

-Does Medicare cover physiotherapy?Medicare covers Physiotherapy only when a patient has received a multidisciplinary Allied Health Care Plan from General Practitioner.
-This Care Plan will allow the patient up to maximum 5 visits per calendar year with a rebate of $56 per consultation.
+Does Medicare cover physiotherapy?Medicare covers physiotherapy services under the condition that the patient has obtained a multidisciplinary Allied Health Care Plan from their General Practitioner.
+With this Care Plan, patients may qualify for a maximum of five sessions per calendar year, receiving a rebate of $60.35 per consultation.

 Do you bulk bill? |